AshKmo/ash-script/README.md

 Represents a function that accepts a single argument and that contains the scopes enclosing it.
 Behaves very similarly to first-class functions in other languages, and is created in a very similar fashion to JavaScript's arrow functions.

 ### Sequences
 Every ash-script script is a sequence of statements that are executed in order.
-Each statement consists of a command name and a varying number of arguments, followed by a terminating semicolon:
+A sequence can also be placed inside an expression by enclosing it in braces (`{}`).
+Each statement in a sequence consists of a command name and a varying number of arguments, followed by a terminating semicolon:

 ```
 print "Hello, world!\n";